 Depth of Field (DoF)

-One important thing to keep in mind when doing macro photography is that the DoF is very limited when shooting at close range.
+One important thing to keep in mind when doing macro food photography is that the DoF is very limited when shooting at close range.

 In order to create images where everything in your scene is in focus (ie. sitting within the DoF), you’re going to have to use a much narrower aperture (higher F-Stop number), to get the same effect of the depth of field you would at normal range.